 • Centralized Anticoagulation Services Hub (CASH) provides anticoagulation clinical pharmacy services via highly efficient infrastructure that standardizes clinical processes, employs innovative data tools, and delivers virtual care modalities.

-• Clinical Pharmacy Specialist Providers delivers medication and chronic disease management services to rural Veterans using pharmacists’ expertise through telehealth into Veterans' homes, VAMCs, or CBOCs.
+• Clinical Pharmacy Specialist Providers deliver medication and chronic disease management services to rural Veterans through telehealth in Veterans' homes, VA medical centers, or community based outpatient clinics.

 • Gerofit utilizes telehealth to connect rural Veterans over the age of 65 with exercise programming.
 The health and wellness program strives to improve participants’ balance, endurance, and strength while building a sense of community.
 Participants have demonstrated improved health, mental and physical function, and overall well-being.